-Officer Followed From Police Station, Shot While In Car
+Officer Followed From Police Station, Shot At While In Car

-CHICAGO (CBS) — A police officer trailed from his workplace and shot at on the South Side.
+CHICAGO (CBS) — A police officer was trailed from his workplace and shot at on the South Side.

 CBS 2’s Mike Puccinelli has more from the Sixth District police station at 78th and Halsted.